Indiana Corn Mazes

 South Bend – Elkhart

+Knollbrook Farm – Goshen, Indiana.
 John and Cynthia Adam started Knollbrook Farm in 1986 with four cows.
 They now milk 75 cows and operate 360 acres.
-There’s over 6 miles of paths through the two five acre corn mazes here.
+There’s over 6 miles of paths through the ten acre corn maze.
 Also enjoy the cow parade at the working dairy farm, farm animals, trike race track, pumpkin slingshot or picking your pumpkin at the pumpkin patch.
 Past corn maze themes have included Are You Smarter Than a 5th Grader (2011).
 Their address is 15463 CR 46, Goshen, IN 46526.
 It is about 38 miles east of South Bend.

 Gary – Chicago